Ystradgynlais: History

 The place-name Ystradgynlais, meaning 'vale of the river Cynlais' – Cynlais may be a personal name, or derive from cyn ('chisel') and glais ('stream') – is first recorded in 1372.
 In the 1600s there were only a couple of houses by the church and a pub (now the rectory).
 In 1801 there were only 993 residents in the town living in only 196 houses.
 The first documented written evidence of iron working in the area was at Ynyscedwyn and is of a deed of release dated 1729.
 By 1750 there were seven furnaces in south Wales, one of which was at Ynyscedwyn.

 Tynycoed Chapel, located between Ynyswen and Penycae, near Ystradgynlais, was first constructed in 1774, and was rebuilt in 1829.

-The first written evidence of coal mining was at Wauclawdd in 1780.
+The first written evidence of coal mining in the area identified mining at Waunclawdd in 1780.
 Most of the coal dug up was used in the blast furnaces of the ironworks.
 By 1790, the full extent of the mineral resources in the valley was better known and it was realised that to exploit these to the full, improved transport would be essential.

 The greatest increase in the population was between 1821 and 1841.
 This coincides with the coming of George Crane and the development of the Ynyscedwyn Ironworks.
 By 1870, the town's industrial development was in decline due to various economic factors, although coal mining carried on in the area with a few light industries.

+In 1986 Ystradgynlais was made a community; the area was previously covered by the two communities of Ystradgynlais Higher and Ystradgynlais Lower.

 Culture

 Ystradgynlais hosted the 1954 National Eisteddfod, an annual Welsh festival of literature, dance, and music.
 The century-old award-winning Ystradgynlais Public Band competed in the 2005 National Eisteddfod.

 Ystradgynlais's Parc-yr-Orsedd has a monument to the fallen heroes of both World Wars from Ystradgynlais, Abercrave, Cwmtwrch, Cwmgiedd, Glyntawe and Coelbren.

 Dan yr Ogof caves are a short journey from the town centre, passing Craig-y-Nos Castle and country park.
 The caves are reputed to have once been the hideout of folk figure Twm Siôn Cati.
 Henrhyd Falls are also nearby.

 Ystradgynlais is also home to the Miners Welfare Hall, known and promoted as 'The Welfare', which contains a cinema.
 In 2020 a Purple Plaque was installed at the building to mark Eunice Stallard's life and activity as a peace campaigner.

 It also has a number of public houses.
+For 11 years, from 1944, the town was the home of Polish artist Josef Herman, who stayed for the first four years in rooms at the Pen-y-Bont Inn.
+He became part of the community, where he was fondly nicknamed "Joe Bach" (Little Joe).
+Herman is quoted as saying: "I stayed here because I found ALL I required.
+I arrived a stranger for a fortnight.
+The fortnight became eleven years."

 In 2016 The Stephen Lewis Tristars Aquathlon in Ystradgynlais won the Welsh triathlon event of the Year 2016.